Opioid use disorder: Historical misuse

 Opiate misuse has been recorded at least since 300 BC.
-Greek mythology describes Nepenthe (Greek “free from sorrow”) and how it was used by the hero of the Odyssey.
+Greek mythology describes Nepenthe ("free from sorrow") and its use by the hero of the Odyssey.
 Opioids have been used in the Near East for centuries.
-The purification of and isolation of opiates occurred in the early 19th century.
+They were purified and isolated in the early 19th century.
+In the early 2000s, buprenorphine was one of the first opioid dependence drugs approved in the U.S. to combat opioid abuse, after decades of research led to the development of drugs to fight opioid use disorder.